Menu

 Discolored Water

 Another noticeable sign you are due for professional pipe repair and maintenance is discolored water from your faucets.
 Yellow, brown, or orange-tainted water is a sign of severe corrosion or pipe damage.
-Either way, hiring a plumber is crucial to determine the cause of discoloration and recommend effective solutions.
+Either way, hiring a plumber in Altadena, CA is crucial to determine the cause of discoloration and recommend effective solutions.
 In the case of severe deterioration, repiping may be necessary to protect your water supply from contamination.

 Smelly Pipes